- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 Many components of mainstream yoga today involve social and environmental triggers.
 Wearing trendy yoga pants to a high-priced studio with mirrors on every flat service can understandably lead to disordered thoughts about food, exercise, and body image.

-Individuals will quickly find that yoga therapy is not the stereotypical yoga class that you see on television, in which the focus is getting into the twistiest pretzel position you can without falling over.
+You will quickly find that yoga therapy is not the stereotypical yoga class that you see on television, where the focus is getting into the twistiest pretzel position you can without falling over.
+Instead, yoga therapy typically incorporates various postures, breathing exercises, meditation techniques, and life skills to help you feel more connected to your mind and body.

-Importance of the Mind-Body Connection
+The Importance of the Mind-Body Connection

-As Carolyn Costin, M.A., M.ED., MFT, explains in Yoga & Eating Disorders: Ancient Healing for Modern Illness, developing or restoring the mind-body connection is a vital part of eating disorder recovery.
+As Carolyn Costin, MA, MEd, MFT, explains in Yoga & Eating Disorders: Ancient Healing for Modern Illness, developing or restoring the mind-body connection is a vital part of eating disorder recovery.

 Individuals with eating disorders have often cut themselves off from their bodies.
 This might be due to trauma and a desire to disassociate, or it might be a direct result of their disordered thoughts and food behaviors, often relating to co-occurring mental health issues.

 Yoga can restore the mind-body connection by almost forcing these pieces to work together and gain a sense of awareness.
-This includes awareness of the movements, needs, and flexibility of both the body and mind.
+This includes awareness of the movements, needs, and flexibility of both the body and the mind.

 Being present in your body after months or years of disordered eating is a true milestone in recovery and will likely take time.